 You can pay with only two methods, however, either PayPal or your credit/debit card.

-FrostVPN is competent and reliable service that, while not having custom mobile apps, is a wonderful opportunity to protect your device and its data at a very low and affordable cost.
+FrostVPN is competent and reliable service that, while not having custom mobile apps, is a wonderful opportunity to protect your device and its data at a very low and affordable cost for VPN.
 It’d work well for beginners as well as experts with not-too-complex needs and, some might say, is definitely worth more than what it asks you to pay for it.